Skip to content

 Summary

 In this chapter, we broke down a C++ program's memory space into four main regions.
-The text segment stores compiled machine instructions and read-only constants, and its size is determined at compile time.
-The data segment and BSS segment store global and static variables, which are initialized at program startup and live until the program ends.
-The stack manages local variables and function call frames; it is automatically managed by the compiler, extremely fast, but limited in space.
-The heap stores dynamically allocated memory; it is massive but requires manual management (or relies on RAII to let smart pointers do the work).
+The text segment stores compiled machine instructions and read-only constants, with its size determined at compile time.
+The data and BSS segments store global and static variables, which are initialized at program startup and live until the program ends.
+The stack manages local variables and function call frames, is automatically managed by the compiler, and is extremely fast but limited in space.
+The heap stores dynamically allocated memory, offering massive space but requiring manual management (or relying on RAII to let smart pointers do the work).

-The key to understanding these regions lies in two dimensions: where data lives determines what operations on it are legal (for example, you cannot modify read-only data in the text segment), and how long data lives determines when accessing it is safe (for example, stack variables no longer exist after a function returns).
-Getting these two questions straight provides a solid foundation for subsequently learning dynamic memory management, smart pointers, and memory optimization.
+The key to understanding these regions lies in two dimensions: where data resides determines what operations on it are legal (for example, you cannot modify read-only data in the text segment), and how long data lives determines when accessing it is safe (for example, stack variables no longer exist after a function returns).
+Getting a clear grasp of these two questions lays a solid foundation for subsequently learning dynamic memory management, smart pointers, and memory optimization.

 In the next chapter, we will dive into the details of dynamic memory management—what new and delete actually do, how RAII uses the stack's automatic destruction mechanism to manage heap resources, and how smart pointers let us say goodbye to the nightmare of manual delete.